 Pawpaws are in season throughout September and October and one of the easiest places to get your paws on pawpaws has to be the Ohio Pawpaw Festival.
 This annual fest celebrates our delicious native fruit with live music, vendors, games, activities, food, and more.
-This year, the festival will be held at Lake Snowdon in Albany, September 17-19.
+The festival will be held at Lake Snowdon in Albany, September 15-17, 2023.

 For more information about pawpaws, you can visit the Ohio Department of Natural Resources website here.